-The proposed rule changes will be budget neutral as no new services are being added.
+The proposed rule changes are budget neutral.

 F. A determination of whether implementation of the proposed rule will have an economic impact on any political subdivisions or require their cooperation in implementing or enforcing the rule:

 There is no economic impact on political subdivisions.